sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

 -  represented by

-   -  a module in a data artifact (as datascript) - nested right below the main (src) module
+   -  a module in a data project (as datascript) - nested right below the main (src) module
    -  a set of YAML files in ``{namespace name}/**.yaml`` as serialized metadata in the released sdist